kaby76/Trash/readme.md

 **Status: The toolset is undergoing a large rewrite due to the way parse trees are represented.
 Some tools are have not been rewritten yet.
 For more information, see my [blog](http://codinggorilla.com/blog/2022/12/13/antlr-parse-trees.html).**

+**A companion repo has been set up that contains Bash scripts that use Trash to check or gather properties about Antlr grammars and parse trees.**

 Trash is a collection of ~40 command-line tools to analyze and transform Antlr parse trees and grammars.
 The toolkit can: generate a parser application for an Antlr4 grammar for any target and any OS; analyze the